vl2g/MATR/sportsmoments/README.md

 We release all the Youtube Video IDs in the `vids.txt` file.
 For downloading the raw query and reference clips, please visit the following [link](https://drive.google.com/drive/u/1/folders/1o3g7PZp8Czp6HFkS97HcWsxrcRJLw3nO)

 Our annotation files consist of 3 splits : `train`, `val` and `test`.
-You can find the `train` file in the drive link above.
+You can find all the files in the drive link above.
 Each file has the following fields :
 ```
     "query_id": unique identifier for query video,
     "reference_id": unique identifier for reference video,